fedel/arena/parser-python/README.md

 A simple parser implemented in python based on the book: **A Practical Approach to Compiler Construction**.

-For run the parser see 'run' script.
+For run the parser see 'run.sh' script.

-The parser and construct a simple AST from files like this:
+The parser can construct a simple AST from files like this:

 ## Declarations
 ```c